caverac/agd-doc/dataprep.rst

 3. ``NSPECTRA``: number of spectra to include in the training dataset

 4. ``NCOMPS_lims``: range in total number of components to include in each spectrum

-5. ``AMP_lims, FWHM_lims, MEAN_lims``: range of possible Gaussian component values, amplitudes, FWHM and means, from which to build the spectra
+5. ``AMP_lims, FWHM_lims, MEAN_lims``: range of possible Gaussian component
+   values, amplitudes, FWHM and means, from which to build the spectra

-6. ``TRAINING_SET`` : True or False, determines whether the decomposition "answers" are stored along with the data for accuracy verification in training.
+6. ``TRAINING_SET`` : True or False, determines whether the decomposition "answers" are stored along with the data for accuracy verification in training

-7. ``FILENAME`` : filename for storing the training data
+7. ``FILENAME_TRAIN`` : filename for storing the training data

 .. code-block:: python